 "She's almost ready to become master Luke's padawan, don't you agree, master," Yarmod said.

 "She already more than a padawan, Yarmod.
-The problem is that her knowledge of the Force isn't fragmented.
+The problem is that her knowledge of the Force is too fragmented.
 She knows a bit of many Force uses, but doesn't control it fully.
 She really misses a master to tell her precisely what it means to be a Jedi Knight, but she's doing very well on her own.
 I admire her perseverance and her progress."

 "Track her!"
 Vestor answered.